KoviSailor/kovisailor/README.md

 # How about a little introduction, ay?!
 ✨ *Hey!!
 I go by the username __Venus__ or __Kovi__, but you can call me whatever you want!
-As long it's nothing too creepy or I don't know... weird?
-Yeah, go wild, dude!!*
+As long it's nothing too creepy or I don't know... weird?*

 🤭 *I'm a big Hololive fan and tend to really love desserts and pranks...
-I'm quite the prankster by myself!!
+I'm quite the prankster myself!!
 Although, I'm also a little of a troublemaker sometimes.
-Just sometimes, though, worry not!
+Just sometimes, worry not!
 There isn't much to say about me other than just some silly things.
 I can guarantee you that I'm a very chill and quiet person despite the energy presented in this one biography!
 Matter of fact, I'm only ever this hyper when around my __Ceci__.
 So hey... take the chance, I'll be extra silly and have quite a mood change whenever she's around!
 Pretty sure you can tell just by my pronouns.cc alone.*

 📌 *Pleease interact with me if you're a hololive fan or just like Limbus in general!
 I promise I don't bite, even if I look quite intimidating.
 I'm really shy and introverted at first but slowly we'll work it out, just have a tiiiny bit of patience with me and you'll see how magically I can turn our conversation in a fun time!
 I don't really have any __dni__ list of some sorts nor am I selective of those who I choose to be friends with, all you need to know is that if you're just a jerk and an asshole to anyone or my friends in specific, __you're not welcomed__.
 Although, if you do have a reason to be; just tell me it's a personal beef between you both or something...
 I won't stick my nose in further.*